 EASA believes that the development of new rules on this topic is best served by a process where all are able to see and comment on the directions taken.

 Therefore, this dedicated web page is initiated to give the latest information regarding progress and the content of this rulemaking activity.
-Related content can be downloaded.
-(See below).
+Related content is available under 'Downloads', see below.

 If you are interested in attending future events please subscribe to EASA updates on General Aviation or if you would like to provide comments on the proposal, please send an e-mail to the e-mail address below: GA-roadmap [at] easa [dot] europa [dot] eu.